nameisalfio/q-learning-maze-robot/README.md

 ## 🎯 Overview

 This project implements a complete reinforcement learning pipeline for a robot navigating a maze.
 The core of the system is a **Q-Learning agent** that learns optimal paths through trial and error.
-It interacts with a **Godot Engine simulation** via a DDS (Data Distribution Service) communication layer, allowing for decoupled, real-time training and testing.
+It interacts with a **Godot Engine simulation** via a DDS (Data Distribution Service) communication layer based on the publisher-subscriber pattern.

 The agent's learning is guided by a **Curiosity-driven exploration strategy**, which dynamically adjusts its exploration rate based on state novelty.
 This encourages the robot to thoroughly explore the maze instead of getting stuck in local optima.
 The reward system is designed with **progressive checkpoints** to provide intermediate goals, making it feasible to solve large, complex mazes with sparse final rewards.